Émile Poirier: Playing career

 After his fourth full season within the Flames organization, Poirier was released as a free agent when he was not tendered a qualifying offer as a restricted free agent.
 Un-signed over the summer, Poirier without an NHL deal, accepted a professional try-out contract to begin the 2018–19 season, with the Manitoba Moose, affiliate to the Winnipeg Jets, on October 4, 2018.
 Poirier was limited to just 24 games through injury, registering 8 points.

 As a free agent following a full season with the Moose, Poirier was unable to secure a contract over the summer.
-Returning to attend the Manitoba Moose training camp, Poirier was signed to a professional tryout contract to begin the 2019–20 season on October the 4th, 2019.
+Returning to attend the Manitoba Moose training camp, Poirier was signed to a professional tryout contract to begin the 2019–20 season on October 4th, 2019.

-After spending his first season abroad with Slovakian club, HC Košice of the Slovak Extraliga, Poirier continued his career by moving to Latvian-based club, Dinamo Riga of the Kontinental Hockey League (KHL), on a one-year deal on June 3, 2021.
+After spending his first season abroad with the Slovakian club, HC Košice of the Slovak Extraliga, Poirier continued his career by moving to Latvian-based club, Dinamo Riga of the Kontinental Hockey League (KHL), on a one-year deal on June 3, 2021.
 In the following 2021–22 season, Poirier made 39 regular season appearances with Dinamo, registering 9 goals and 18 points before leaving the club to close out the season with Swedish club, Djurgårdens IF of the Swedish Hockey League (SHL), on February 16, 2022.
-He added 3 goals and 5 points through 11 games, however was unable to prevent Djurgårdens IF from relegation to the Allsvenska.
+He added 3 goals and 5 points through 11 games, however, was unable to prevent Djurgårdens IF from relegation to the Allsvenska.

 On July 19, 2022, Poirier returned to North America after signing as a free agent to a one-year AHL contract with his hometown club, the Laval Rocket.
-After attending training camp, Poirier was unable to make the Rocket season opening roster and was reassigned to ECHL affiliate, the Trois-Rivières Lions, before later opting to terminate his contract before the commencement of the 2022–23 season on October 20, 2022.
+After attending training camp, Poirier was unable to make the Rocket season-opening roster and was reassigned to ECHL affiliate, the Trois-Rivières Lions, before later opting to terminate his contract before the commencement of the 2022–23 season on October 20, 2022.

-On October 27, 2022, Poirier resumed his European career in signing a one-year contract with German club, Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).
+On October 27, 2022, Poirier resumed his European career by signing a one-year contract with the German club, Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).
 In 2022–23 season, Poirier recorded 14 goals and 26 points in 40 regular season games.
-With Iserlohn missing the playoffs for the second consecutive season, Poirier left the club at the conclusion of his contract on March 10, 2023.
+With Iserlohn missing the playoffs for the second consecutive season, Poirier left the club after his contract on March 10, 2023.